ANTINOUS ART FREQUENTLY ASKED QUESTIONS

 How do you determine a price on the prints?

-For antique prints, we price these on their current market value, as well as consider their rarity and history, and if their authenticity can be confirmed.
+For antique prints, we price these on their current market value, as well as consider their rarity and history, quality, and if their authenticity can be confirmed.

 For contemporary art photography, the prices are based on the artist’s stature, the item quality and quantity, and the market demand.